Should you pay your credit card bill early?

 Paying your credit card early can also help your credit score in surprising ways.
 The three major credit bureaus that evaluate your credit usage to determine your credit score don’t care whether you pay your bill early.
 That information doesn’t appear on your credit report at all.

-Let’s say you have a credit card with a $4,000 limit.
+Let’s say you only have one credit card with a $4,000 limit and no other forms of credit.
 You purchase a refrigerator for $2,500.
 If the credit card company reports your balance to the credit bureaus the next day, you’ll have a credit utilization ratio of 62.5 percent, more than double the 30 percent credit utilization many experts recommend.

-Credit utilization makes up 30 percent of your credit score, so it helps to keep this number as low as possible.
+Credit utilization is based on your total credit and makes up 30 percent of your credit score, so it helps to keep this number as low as possible.
 To minimize the odds of getting hammered with a high credit utilization figure, pay your credit card bill as early as possible after making a large purchase.

 Lower your credit utilization